ax-sh/ax-sh/README.md

 # Hi There 👋

-### I'm a self taught JavaScript & Python Developer.
-I make things people want or need.
+### I'm a self taught JavaScript & Python Developer and I like to make things people want or need.

 <!--

 **ax-sh/ax-sh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+I've got experience with frameworks like React, TailwindCSS, Flask and few others that I enjoy.
 Here are some ideas to get you started:
 I like to work on interesting projects and solve problems people are facing, and have also created a few other projects on my github.
 - 🔭 I’m currently working on ...